What will you learn?

 Connected generations expect all services to be available through their phone 24/7.
 To win new customers in a changing market, business as usual is not an option.

-The trends and technologies credit unions need to know about in 2023
+The trends and technologies credit unions need to know about

 The digital upturn